LutherCSMiller/college_access_idx-beyeas01/README.md

 **Readings**

 * The red book has two good chapters to help with the current project
   * Chapter 1 - Development Setup has some good advice on installing Anaconda
   * Pages 140 to 150 have some great information on reading and writing csv files.
   * Chapter 5 - Getting data off the web talks about requests and BeautifulSoup

 **Topic**

 * You should have your program to scrape the data from the gasoline web site working, and you should have an excel spreadsheet of CPI data.
 * We will restart the process of converting the raw data to a DataFrame and then we will adjust the gas prices for inflation.
-* In class we will also work through some of the parts of chapter 5
+* In class we will also work through the rest of the gas price exercise

 **Assignment**

 * Experimental Hand in method:  https://classroom.github.com/assignment-invitations/3b13f4b6b9f48cdf30630abd005f626f  I have not tried this in class yet, so we will see how well this works for you to turn in your Notebook you created for this exercise.

+* For Thursday, Another scraping exercise.  -- Scrape the the box office proceeds for the top grossing movies of all time from http://www.the-numbers.com/movie/records/All-Time-Domestic-Box-Office   Convert these into a Pandas Data Frame and save them as a CSV file.
+You will hand in your notebook.
+Maybe on github maybe on katie depending on how the experiment goes.

 ### September 8